 - Taste and adjust the amount of salt, gochugaru, and/or sugar to taste.

 - Put the kimchi into an air-tight plastic container or glass jar.
 You can eat it immediately or wait until it’s fermented.
-Remember to open the container to release some of the gas produced in fermentation during the first few days of room-temp fermentation or week of refrigerated fermentation.
+Remember to open the container to release some of the gas produced in fermentation during the first few days of room-temp fermentation or the first week of refrigerated fermentation.

 How to Make Mak Kimchi